fcrepo/fcrepo/README.md

 There are two convenient methods for *testing* the Fedora application by launching it directly from the command line.

 One option is to use the "one click" application, which comes with an embedded Jetty servlet.
+This can be optionally built by running:

+    mvn install -pl fcrepo-webapp -P one-click

-This can be started by either double-clicking on the jar file or by running the following command:
+and can be started by either double-clicking on the jar file or by running the following command:

     java -jar ./fcrepo-webapp/target/fcrepo-webapp-<version>-jetty-console.jar